 MITRE ATT&CK is a new methodology to investigate security incidents.
-To use this feature, you must have an enabled Threat Emulation blade and SmartEvent.
+To use this feature, you must enable SmartEvent and one of these blades: Threat Emulation, IPS or Anti-Bot.

 In SmartView, you can use the MITRE ATT&CK view to: